berkinkinay/user-data/README.md

 ## `Developer Side (Upcoming features)`💫
 This is for now...
 More futures and developer daily trains are coming.
-`I code everyday like these trains`
+`I code like these develoeper trains everyday`

 ### `dev`
 Berkin Kınay 👤